9 Types of Millets and Their Benefits

 1. High in Nutrients

-Millets are rich in essential vitamins (particularly B-vitamin s), minerals, fiber, protein, carbohydrates and antioxidants, making them an excellent source of nutrition for maintaining good health.
+Millets are rich in essential vitamins (particularly B-vitamins), minerals, fiber, protein, carbohydrates and antioxidants, making them an excellent source of nutrition for maintaining good health.

 Millet proteins contain high amount of essential amino acids such as lysine, methionine, and cysteine, which are limited in other cereal grains like rice and wheat.